Sign Up

 Personal Protective Equipment

-PPE is equipment that is designed to prevent the transmission of pathogens by direct contact.
-It includes eye shields, face shields, foot or shoe covers, gloves, goggles, gowns, head covers, and respirators.
-Employers are required to provide employees with the PPE they need to protect themselves and provide training on how to use PPE (OSHA, 2016), and employees are expected to know how and when to use PPE (CDC, 2020b).
+Personal protective equipment is designed to prevent direct contact and/or inhalation transmission of pathogens.
+Personal protective equipment includes eye shields, face shields, foot/shoe covers, gloves, goggles, gowns, head covers, and respirators.
+Employers must provide employees with the PPE they need to protect themselves and provide training on how to use PPE (OSHA, n.d.).

 1. Identify the PPE that you will need.